alfahadarc/TechShop/README.md

 ## Backend

-1. Go to oracle2design folder
+1. Go to 'oracle2design' folder
-2.  create a '.env' file in root directory of backend and copy these contents to the created file
+2.  create a '.env' file in root directory of backend(oracle2design) and copy these contents to the created file

         DB_USER=c##nahian
         DB_PASSWORD=nahian